“The State of Distance Medical Education“ International Report is Available

 Remote exams were conducted mainly via online quizzes and tests (65%) and essays (33%).
 However, 21% of the research participants’ schools already discovered the potential of launching exams on virtual case scenarios.
 Students cite discovering new learning tools, such as InSimu as one of the main benefits to come out of this period of sudden distance learning.

-Challenge of providing adequate clinical practice is exacerbated by distance learning
+The challenge of providing adequate clinical practice is exacerbated by distance learning

 Schools’ speed in implementing such solutions was also a driver of satisfaction with overall distance learning strategies.
 Educators and faculties did their best and these efforts were highly appreciated by the students.